True North Kitchen

 A bun being filled with whipped cream.

-• Fill each bun with a spoonful or two of the almond filling and top with a flourish of whipped cream.
+• Step 10: Fill each bun with a spoonful or two of the almond filling and top with a flourish of whipped cream.
 You can use a piping bag and tip if you want more precision, or just dollop the whipped cream on top with a spoon.
 Artfully arrange the hat on top of the whipped cream and sprinkle with powdered sugar if desired.
 Serve!

 Four Swedish semlor on a marble plate.